Epact

-The epact (epactae, from ἐπακται ἡμεραι (epaktai hēmerai) = added days), used to be described by medieval computists as the age of a phase of the Moon in days on 22 March; in the newer Gregorian calendar, however, the epact is reckoned as the age of the ecclesiastical moon on 1 January.
+The epact (epactae, from ἐπακται ἡμεραι (epaktai hēmerai) = added days) used to be described by medieval computists as the age of a phase of the Moon in days on 22 March; in the newer Gregorian calendar, however, the epact is reckoned as the age of the ecclesiastical moon on 1 January.
 Its principal use is in determining the date of Easter by computistical methods.
 It varies (usually by 11 days) from year to year, because of the difference between the solar year of 365–366 days and the lunar year of 354–355 days.

 Lunar calendar

 Epacts can also be used to relate dates in the lunar calendar to dates in the common solar calendar.

 Solar and lunar years

 A solar calendar year has 365 days (366 days in leap years).
 A lunar calendar year has 12 lunar months which alternate between 30 and 29 days for a total of 354 days (in leap years, one of the lunar months has a day added; since a lunar year lasts a little over 354 1/3 days, a leap year arises every second or third year rather than every fourth.)

 If a solar and lunar year start on the same day, then after one year the start of the solar year is 11 days after the start of the lunar year.
 These excess days are epacts, and have to be added to the lunar year to complete the solar year; or from the complementary perspective they are added to the day of the solar year to determine the day in the lunar year.

-After two years the difference is 22 days, and after 3 years, 33.
-Whenever the epact reaches or exceeds 30, an extra (embolismic or intercalary) month is inserted into the lunar calendar, and the epact is reduced by 30.
+After two years the difference is 22 days, and after 3 years, 33 days.
+Whenever the epact reaches or exceeds 30 days, an extra (embolismic or intercalary) lunar month is inserted into the lunar calendar, and the epact is reduced by 30 days.

 Leap days extend both the solar and lunar year, so they do not affect epact calculations for any other dates.